 Like so many other travelers, we were excited for our first trip to Ireland.
 While we were looking forward to many things during our trip, one aspect we were really pumped about was renting a car and driving in Ireland.
 Knowing that there would be some good and bad surprises coming our way, we did a lot of research before our trip about tips for driving in Ireland.
 Now that we’ve been there and done that, we wanted to share some of our driving in Ireland tips that we learned if you are planning a trip to Ireland too.

-Driving in Ireland Tip 1 – Take Time to Plan Your Route for Driving in Ireland
+Driving in Ireland Tip 1 – Take Time to Plan Your Route

 With so many things to see an do, it can really be difficult to nail down a route map for an Ireland road trip.
 Our advice is to search as much as possible, and decide what your must see places are.
 Then, work your driving route around those things.

 Unless you have a month for your visit, there is no way you will get to see everything.
 Sadly, some compromises must be made.
 We can assure you though that with good planning, you won’t be disappointed with your experience.